jiazhang0/meta-secure-core/README.md

 files and applications to be loaded if the hashes match (and will save the updated hash if the file is modified) but refuse to load it if it doesn't.
 This provides some protection against offline tampering of the files.

+#### MODSIGN
+This feature provides the signature check for loading a kernel module.
+The signing key must be authenticated by a system trusted key already imported to the system trusted keyring.

+If the kernel module is not signed, or signed by a signing key not matching up an imported system trusted key, kernel would refuse to load such a kernel module.

 #### RPM signing
 This feature provides the integrity verification for the RPM package.